 Gils Lap, Ashdown Forest: Home of Winnie the Pooh and friends, Ashdown Forest really lives up to the ‘enchanted place’ title bestowed upon it by A. A. Milne.
 Following on from last year’s hugely successful Poetry Bathing, resident poet Siân Thomas invites us back for further nature inspired workshopping with Going to Ground.

 Grosvenor & Hilbert Hub: Nestled in the centre of the beautiful G&H park, this venue is ideal for word-based workshops and other small group activities.
-The hub is hosting three events for us this year covering collaborative “Poetry Pods“, Myths and Legends as sources of inspiration, and a Poetry 101 for those exploring poetry for the first time.
+The hub is hosting four events for us this year covering collaborative “Poetry Pods“, Myths and Legends as sources of inspiration, a Poetry 101 for those exploring poetry for the first time, and a workshop offering practical advice on getting poetry to print.

 King Charles the Martyr Church: The first Church on our alphabetical list but the second music and recital evening in our festival programme.
 More details coming soon.